CloverLeafBG/Dell-Latitude-7400-OC-Hackintosh/README.md

 - macOS Sonoma
 - macOS Sequoia

 I am currently using macOS Sonoma as a daily driver.
-If you want to install macOS Sequoia you need to use Heliport + itlwm.kext.
+If you want to install macOS Sequoia you need to use Heliport + itlwm.kext for your Wi-Fi.

 ## System Configuration